weyoss/redis-smq/packages/redis-smq/docs/api/classes/QueueAcknowledgedMessages.md

 Acknowledged messages are those that have been successfully processed by consumers and can be safely removed from the active queue.
-This class allows for tracking and management of these messages when the system is configured to store them.
+This class allows for tracking and management of these messages when the system is configured to audit them.

 ## See